DingoOz/Alphabot2_Pi_ROS/README.md

-(TODO - If you want to use a Static IP and not the pifi based script for auto AP)
+TODO - If you want to use a Static IP and not the pifi based script for auto AP)

+TODO - Setup TightVNC